- BSN Program Outcomes

 1. Must submit written notification of intent to switch tracks to the BSN Academic Advisor at least 6 weeks prior to the start of the following semester.

 2. If the student does not successfully complete the first semester of the ABSN track, they will be required to apply to the traditional BSN track during the next application period.

 3. If a student has successfully completed the 1st and/or 2nd semester of the ABSN track, placement into the traditional track will be on a space available basis.

 Students are expected to be present and prepared for all learning experiences planned by the School of Nursing.
 Promptness is expected for all classes and clinical laboratory/practicum.
 Attendance for didactic courses is determined by the course faculty.
 Attendance at clinical laboratory/practicum is mandatory.
 Absences may necessitate a review of the student’s record by course faculty to determine the need for make-up days.
 Tardiness is not acceptable.
 Students must follow course policies for clinical absences and tardiness.
 Students may be asked to leave the clinical area due to lack of preparation or inappropriate attire or behavior.
 Students are to follow the course syllabus for further information.

-- Clinical Requirements for BSN (Traditional)
+- Clinical Requirements for BSN (Traditional and Accelerated)

 - Clinical Requirements for Gateway RN to BSN

 - Guidelines for Work Hours for BSN (Traditional)